nnaumenko/metaf/docs/sphinx/api_reference.rst

 		Designates the fixed text which is represented by this group.

-		.. cpp:enumerator:: INCOMPLETE

-			One or more groups have been recognised by the parser as fixed group(s) but the end of the report was reached unexpectedly.

 		.. cpp:enumerator:: METAR

 			Specifies that the report type is METAR (weather observation) and this is a scheduled report.